madreher/LammpsInputBuilder/README.md

 In this picture, we can see the difference in energy above the slab when tooltip is above it.

-Another question we would like to answer is does the bonds rearrange themselves when the tooltip is displaced.
+Another question we would like to answer is: does the bonds rearrange themselves when the tooltip is displaced?
 In particular, the head of a tooltip has an open valence and could potentially grab a hydrogen on the surface.

-To evaluate this, we are going to draw another image were the color is going to represent a given set of bond pairs.
-Consequently, different colors will means that some bond have rearranged.
+To evaluate this, we are going to draw another image where the color is going to represent a given set of bond pairs.
+Consequently, different colors will means that some bonds have rearranged.
 This can be done as follows:
 ```
     # We create an image where each pixel corresponds to a bond configuration, i.e an set of bond pairs
     # Currently, we only consider bond pairs, regardless of the type.
 Should probably be refined in the next iteration